 Jim has experience and ongoing interest in treating clients with OCD, personality vulnerabilities and trauma including PTSD.
-He is also interested in continuing to work in the areas of masculinity, life-transition and self-actualisation.
+He is also interested in couples therapy and continuing to work in the areas of masculinity, and self-actualisation.
 His easy-going nature and person-focused style allow him to build strong therapeutic relationships with his clients.

 BSci, BPsych(Hons), MClinPsych

 Zorah is a clinical psychologist who enjoys working with adolescents and adults.
 Zorah is passionate about implementing evidence-based interventions and is trained in cognitive behavioural therapy (CBT), acceptance and commitment therapy (ACT), and eye-movement desensitisation and reprocessing (EMDR).

 Zorah is experienced in treating a wide range of presentations, such as anxiety, depression, and trauma related disorders.
 She has a special interest in working with those struggling with complex family environments, and individuals who have difficulties associated with living with a disability.
 Zorah is a registered NDIS provider.

 Zorah also enjoys assessment work and is experienced with cognitive assessment including determining adaptive skills, learning difficulties, intellectual disability, and giftedness.